CliffWheadon/test-driven-development-by-example/README.md

 ### Building

-This project is built using gradle, you can invoke the gradle wrapper to build as follows:
+This project is built using gradle.
+You can invoke the gradle wrapper to build as follows:

 ``./gradlew build``